The mixed bathing being naked is not a Japan-specific culture.

 I visited there in March, but I felt too hot in combination of the strong sunshine in the desert.

-Here is a bigger private tub, named Watsu.
+This is the bigger private tub, named Watsu.

 Except for the yellowish appearance, the nature of the spring is not so characteristic, but the natural atmosphere is excellent.